ashishpcmu/dataviz-portfolio/critique-by-design.md

 ## Step two: the critique

-The seven-point scale (usefulness, completeness, perceptibility, truthfulness, intuitiveness, aesthetics, and engagement) was a highly effective framework for breaking down a visualization's technical effectiveness and emotional resonance.
+The seven-point scale **(usefulness, completeness, perceptibility, truthfulness, intuitiveness, aesthetics, and engagement)** was a highly effective framework for breaking down a visualization's technical effectiveness and emotional resonance.
 It forced me to think about the chart from multiple perspectives: not just what data is shown, but how accessible, truthful, and engaging that data actually is.

-The Good Charts critique method — centered around contextual awareness and design execution, along with four guided reflections — is much more narrative-driven and user-centered.
+The Good Charts critique method — centered around **contextual awareness and design execution**, along with four guided reflections — is much **more narrative-driven and user-centered**.
 Rather than scoring against a rubric, you're encouraged to engage with the chart more like a human than a technician.
 It promotes creative thinking and emotional insight.
 It rncourages you to take the perspective of the audience or user since it's inherently redesign-oriented, helping move from critique to ideation.

-In this project, I found it especially useful to start with the seven-point critique to diagnose the weaknesses of the original visualization — and then use the Good Charts framework to creatively explore what the redesign could and should do differently.
+In this project, I found it especially useful to **start with the seven-point critique** to diagnose the weaknesses of the original visualization — and **then use the Good Charts framework** to creatively explore what the redesign could and should do differently.

 ## Step three: Sketch a solution